TimHiemstra/ISMI_TIGER/README.md

 ## Testing the model

-0. Be in a linux environment and have docker installed
+0. Be in a linux environment and have docker installed.
+1. Add a .tif image and mask in the **./Docker/test_input** folder.
-1. Run the **./Docker/test.sh** script to test out the model.
+2. Run the **./Docker/test.sh** script to test out the model.